pattonsgirl/CS3900-AppSoftwareDev/UI-UX/ProjectUpdate-UIUX.md

 - Batch (Honors)
     - utilize if your team has more than 4 team members

-Each user flow includes a description of what the application behavior should be based on user actions.
+Each user flow must include a description of what the application behavior should be based on user actions.

-Each wireframe identifies what usability Heuristics apply.
+Each wireframe should show thought towards / application of Jakob's Ten Usability Heuristics and Gestalt Principles.

 ## Rubric